Emergency Plumbing Services in Dallas, Plano and Rockwall, TX

 - Dishwasher leaks

-When you’re in need of quick and reliable plumbing services in the Dallas area, make Staggs Plumbing your first call.
-We’ll send a technician out ASAP to assess the situation and provide you with a cost-effective solution and have your plumbing flowing smoothly again in no time.
-Give us a call at (972) 379-4000 to set up an emergency plumbing service in Dallas now.
+When you’re in need of quick and reliable plumbing services, make Staggs Plumbing your first call.
+We’ll send a Dallas emergency plumber out ASAP to assess the situation and provide you with a cost-effective solution and have your plumbing flowing smoothly again in no time.

 If there is a water leak because of a burst pipe, you should turn off the water at the street meter ASAP.
-It’s usually under a circular metal cover about 12-18″ in diameter out near the sidewalk.
+It’s usually under a circular metal cover about 12 to 18 inches in diameter out near the sidewalk.
 If you can do this before we arrive, this will help reduce the damage caused to your home.

 To do this, you will need two simple tools that you can pick up at your local hardware store.
 They are inexpensive and can save you from having extensive water damage.

 The first tool, to remove the water meter lid, is a water meter box lid key.
 Some lids have a simple locking mechanism to prevent accidental or unwanted tampering with the water meter.
 Other lids may not have any sort of locking mechanism, so you can usually get the lid off with a big flat blade screwdriver.
-Here’s an example of a box lid key from Home Depot.
+You can buy a box lid key from places like Lowes or Home Depot.

 The second tool is what you use to turn off the water supply to the house.
 It is called a curb key.